List of EastEnders characters introduced in 2007: Will Mitchell

 In November 2015, William, now called Will, (now Freddie Phillips) returns with Honey to visit Billy and Janet.
 He is left devastated when Honey tells him his modelling contract has not been renewed.
 He and Janet are delighted when Honey decides to move near to Billy and they then move in with Billy's cousin, Ronnie Mitchell (Samantha Womack).
 In 2016, Billy, Honey, Janet and Will move into the flat above the funeral parlour, where Billy is made a partner in the business, but Will struggles to sleep.
 In July 2017, Will and Dennis Rickman Jnr (Bleu Landau) plan to throw eggs at Keegan Baker (Zack Morris), but accidentally hit his half-sister, Bernadette Taylor (Clair Norris).
 Keegan gets into Dennis's house and tells them Bernadette is pregnant.
-Dennis and Will apologise and Keegan attempts to force Dennis to smoke, but is caught and thrown out by Michelle.
+Dennis and Will apologise and Keegan attempts to force Dennis to smoke, but is caught and thrown out by Michelle Fowler (Jenna Russell).
+In 2024, Will is caught vaping by his mother after he was given a vape by Avani Nandra-Hart (Aaliyah James).
+In June 2024, Will confides in his grandfather Stevie Mitchell (Alan Ford) that he is being blackmailed.
+He tells Stevie that he has been catfished and needs £300 to stop the blackmailer from uploading nude images he has sent to the catfish.
+After Stevie's plan backfires, at the charity night that is held for Lola some money is stolen.
+Everyone believes it to be Stevie.
+After working out that it was really Will that stole it, Stevie confronts him and Will knocks him over resulting in Stevie being hospitalised.
+Phil discovers about the blackmailing and confronts the catfish.
+He gets the money back and makes out Stevie stole it.
+He tells Will to go along with the story.
+After Stevie's secret family turn up and there's arguments, Will finally admits what's been going on and he was to blame for the money and hurting his grandad.

 Reception

 The scenes in which Honey was attacked were subject to heavy criticism, with Ofcom receiving 78 complaints from viewers about the level of violence displayed, and concerns for the safety of her baby.
 The media regulatory body stated that: "In Ofcom's view the violence was not appropriately limited for this time of the evening when many children are available to view television."
 EastEnders was found to have breached the broadcasting code on this occasion, though the BBC defended itself by stating that there had been a gradual buildup to the event over several episodes, and that a content warning was aired prior to the episode's broadcast.